andrewlin0/Car-Crash-Severity/report.md

   Some observations I noted were that it doesn't take a whole lot of vehicles to impact 10+ people since most of the accidents that involved more than 10 people happened when only 2 cars were involved.
 I also noted that there were some observations that had 0 people or vehicles involved in the accident.
 Those didn't make much sense at all.

 ### 5.2 Recommendations
   I would like to have imputed the data in a better way that would have led to some sort of improvement rather than just imputing the mode.
 Doing some sort of distance based imputation would probably have been ideal.
-If there is any way to get data on the type of vehicle or age of the persons involved in the accident then that would probably help out a lot.
+If there is any way to get data on the type of vehicle or age of the people involved in the accident then that would probably help out a lot.
 I would also have liked to seen more than just severity codes 1 and 2.
 In the metadata, it referenced severity codes 2b and 3.
 I feel like that would have helped and it would be more insightful for this sort of project.

 ## Conclusion